tesselo/tesselo.github.io/_posts/2023-02-16-communications-netiquette.md

 - `prj-` channels can be muted by Tesseras that don&#39;t work on the project
 - `alert-` and `monit-` can be muted by anyone not called Daniel
 - `dev-null` should be muted by everyone that is not a robot
-- `team-` requests that adress the @channel need to be should be answered within 2 hours during working hours (see below)
+- `team-` requests that address the @channel need to be should be answered within 2 hours during working hours (see below)
 - `*-` if there is a contribution is off-topic or not in a thread when it should be, the post should be redirected to the relevant channel or thread